zoraviel/CSS-assignment-2/README.md

 http://[ your username ].github.io/CSS-assignment-2/version2.html

 **TIP:** You should open BOTH of those URLs after you commit and sync to make sure your two pages look correct.
 This is how your assignment will be graded &mdash; so it's smart to make sure those two pages exist.

+Here is a *gh-pages* page, for example, that shows a working tip calculator: https://macloo.github.io/js-tipper/

 [Learn more about a gh-pages branch.](https://github.com/macloo/github-howto-and-github-desktop/tree/master/gh-pages)